leia-sing/Sabre-Internship-Project-Analyzing-Rate-Competitiveness/README.md

 ## Approach
 In the analysis, I wanted to answered the question: When Company G travelers are making bookings not using their corporate rate code, is it because of:
-- availability (Company G are not returned from their search results for whatever reason)
+- Availability (Company G are not returned from their search results for whatever reason)
 - Cost (other rates are lower cost)
 - Or both?